 Starting point: Staffal 1825 m

-This route starts from Staffal without using the cable car and therefore it involves a decidedly greater difference of level to get the summit.
+Quite a worthwhile route, tiring but without technical difficulties!
+It starts from Staffal without the facilities of the cable car and therefore it involves a decidedly greater difference of level to get the summit compared to the previous route.
 On Colle Salza 2917 m it joins the route coming from Alpe Gabiet and climb up the summit as described above.

 From the Staffal bridge go up a small road on the right of the stream (trail sign 7).
 After a moraine, the trail at a crossroads at 2155 m takes the right direction and becomes the trail marker 7c.
 Go up to the lower Alpe Salza 2321 m and after passing the alm continue uphill along a well marked path, reaching a grassy plateau to be crossed to go to the base of the short gully leading to Colle Salza 2917 m.

 Here the route joins the itinerary coming from Alpe Gabiet and continues as descrived in the previous chapter (take the steep track on the left that goes up towards the North (yellow stamp with arrow and just above indication of 7C on rock).